-- 2. Rules and other systems regarding loss risk management of the Company and Group companies - 1) The Company shall establish the Risk Management & Compliance Committee, which is directly controlled by the president and representative director, as an overall risk management organization to control the management of various risks that the Company and Group companies might face in the future.
-The Risk Management & Compliance Committee shall monitor the status of the implementation and operation of Groupwide risk management systems through periodic reports from Group companies and deliberate on the policies and plans thereof.
-The Company shall also establish the Legal Department as a dedicated department to promote and thoroughly conduct risk management activities.
-Furthermore, the Company shall promote thorough risk management by appointing responsible staff at major Group companies. - 2) The Company shall formulate the Risk Management Rules, and the Company and Group companies shall regularly analyze and evaluate the risks that they might encounter.
-These risk factors shall be determined selectively, and rules regarding the system and methods for minimizing the effects of the risks concerned shall be developed in an effort to manage the risks appropriately. - 3) The Company shall establish the Investment and Loan Committee as an advisory body to conduct preliminary reviews of important investment and loan targets at the Company and Group companies.
-The Investment and Loan Committee shall submit its view on such targets to the Management Meeting. - 4) The Audit Office shall regularly conduct audits regarding the status of risk management, etc. - 5) The Company and Group companies shall implement the Risk Management Rules, a business continuity plan (BCP), etc., to take emergency responsive measures to fulfill their mission to customers even in the event of large-scale disasters and other emergencies. - 3.
-Systems to ensure the appropriateness of financial reporting - 1) The Company shall implement the Unified Group Accounting Rules, the Accounting Rules, the Internal Control Rules regarding Financial Reporting, and other necessary rules; appoint a CFO; and develop necessary systems to ensure compliance with accounting standards and other related laws and regulations and the appropriateness and reliability of the financial reporting on a consolidated basis. - 2) The Company shall regularly evaluate and improve the implementation and operation of the systems for ensuring the appropriateness and reliability of financial reporting.
-The Audit Office shall regularly conduct audits on the Company's systems to ensure the appropriateness of its financial reporting. - 4.
-Systems to ensure efficient execution of the duties of directors of the Company and Group companies - 1) The Company shall maintain the Management Meeting as an advisory body for decisionmaking on the execution of important business affairs at the Company and Group companies through rapid and careful deliberations.
-This body is presided over by the president and representative director. - 2) The Company shall adopt an executive officer system, with which the execution of business affairs can be made more efficient by delegating such execution to executive officers to the extent possible.
+2 Rules and other systems regarding loss risk management

+- 1) The Company shall also establish a dedicated department to promote and thoroughly conduct risk management activities.
+Furthermore, the Company shall promote thorough risk management by appointing responsible staff at each department. - 2) The Company shall formulate the Risk Management Rules, and regularly analyze and evaluate the risks that they might encounter.
+These risk factors shall be determined selectively, and rules regarding the system and methods for minimizing the effects of the risks concerned shall be developed in an effort to manage the risks appropriately. - 3) The Company shall implement a business continuity plan (BCP), and disaster manegement business plan , to take emergency responsive measures to fulfill our mission to customers even in the event of large-scale disasters and other emergencies.

+3 Systems to ensure the appropriateness of financial reporting

+- 1) The Company shall implement the Unified Group Accounting Rules, the Accounting Rules, the Internal Control Rules regarding Financial Reporting, and other necessary rules; appoint a CFO; and develop necessary systems to ensure compliance with accounting standards and other related laws and regulations and the appropriateness and reliability of the financial reporting on a consolidated basis. - 2) The Company shall regularly evaluate and improve the implementation and operation of the systems for ensuring the appropriateness and reliability of financial reporting.
+The Audit Office shall regularly conduct audits on the Company's systems to ensure the appropriateness of its financial reporting.

+4 Systems to ensure efficient execution of the duties of directors execution of important business affairs through rapid and careful deliberations.
+This body is presided over by the president and representative director.

+1) The Company shall maintain the Management Meeting as an advisory body for decision- making on the